 Unless you've been living under a rock, you've seen that the hottest footwear for women over the past decade is a pair of white sneakers.
-However, the brand, style, and details of these white sneakers keep changing.
+However, the brand, style, and details of these white sneakers or tennis shoes keep changing.
 As grown women, we're often looking for the best bang for our buck, and that would be a white sneaker that feels good, looks good, and transcends the trends.
 A cool classic, and below I share what I think are cool classics: the 6 best white sneakers for grown women.

 The 6 Best White Sneakers for Grown Women

 These are not sneakers for marathons or Crossfit.
 They are not the best for arch support or fussy feet.
-These are casual sneakers to wear with your wide-leg pants, your ankle jeans, your midi-length skirts, your floral sundresses, your cut-off denim shorts.
+These are casual sneakers and tennis shoes to wear with your wide-leg pants, your ankle jeans, your midi-length skirts, your floral sundresses, and your cut-off denim shorts.
 These are the sneakers you keep white and fresh because they are function as well as fashion, and if you treat them well you likely can get several years of cool classic style from them.

 Before we proceed I want you to let go of that dated style rule that you don't wear a trend the second time around.
-Fashion is cyclical, and as grown women we have the right to wear whatever we want, even if we rocked it in our teens or 20's or 30's or whatever.
+Fashion is cyclical, and as grown women, we have the right to wear whatever we want, even if we rocked it in our teens or 20's or 30's or whatever.
 And there is no better category of fashion where it's fun to break this rule than footwear.